 These are only a few of the many ways an insurance company will try to limit its liability.
 Insurance companies are NOT on your side.

-Let our legal team handle your claim from the very beginning to make sure you have the best possible chance of receiving the maximum car accident settlement amount you deserve.
+Let our New Orleans legal team handle your claim from the very beginning to make sure you have the best possible chance of receiving the maximum car accident settlement amount you deserve.

 What are the Typical Causes of New Orleans Auto Accidents?

 Driving in the French Quarter can be a nightmare.
 If you’re commuting to or from the Central Business District, you’re bound to encounter rush hour traffic.
 Crowds of tourists on foot only make it worse.
 Everywhere you look, drivers are breaking the law.
 Whether they roll through a stop sign, cut you off, type up a text, or make other errors in judgment, dangerous drivers can bring your journey — and your daily life — to a screeching halt.

 The first step in an injury claim is to identify which party or parties can be held responsible.
 However, proving a driver was at fault can be challenging, especially if NOPD officers didn’t issue any citations or make any arrests at the scene.
 This doesn’t mean you should give up, but it does mean you’ll need the help of a law firm with the right resources to determine liability.

 When someone else is negligent and causes a car wreck, that party should face liability for all your losses.
 Simple, right?
 Not so fast!
 While you may assume that other drivers are always at fault, this is not always the case.